by Jennifer McDougall

 Fentanyl, like heroin, morphine, and other opiate medications, attaches to the bodies’ opiate receptors, which are found in the areas of the brain that control pain and emotions.
 Dopamine levels rise as the drug connects to these receptors, and there is a feeling of euphoria and relaxation.
 When fentanyl is overused, however, it produces a powerful high that can quickly lead to overdose.
 Fentanyl abuse is a problem for a lot of young people.

 Fentanyl medicines are commonly known by brand names such as Actiq, Duragesic, and Sublimaze.
-These prescription opioids were originally used to treat patients with severe or chronic pain.
-Fentanyl is a hazardous narcotic in and of itself.
+These prescription opioids were initially used to treat severe or chronic pain patients.
+Fentanyl is a dangerous narcotic in and of itself.
 Still, it may also serve as a gateway to heroin, which is less expensive.
-Irritability, chills, sweats, insomnia, anxiety and nervousness, agitation, and restlessness are some of the withdrawal symptoms associated with fentanyl.
+Irritability, chills, sweats, insomnia, anxiety and nervousness, agitation, and restlessness are some of the withdrawal symptoms of fentanyl.

 Signs Someone is Taking Fentanyl:

 - Slurred speech

 - Urine retention

 - Dry mouth

 - Loss of appetite

 - Sleeping problems